Skip to main content

 Protect Youth From Substance Abuse

 Drug abuse is a growing concern among today's youth, from families to the whole world.
-Drug abuse is badly affecting not only their health, but also their future, relationships and communities.
+Drug abuse is badly affecting not only their health, but also their future, relationships, and communities.
 The question arises, why alcohol?
 Once I was sitting with my friends in the evening.
 Some of my friends got up and went to the nearest liquor shop.
 I had no idea that the person drinks alcohol.
 Suddenly, he took out alcohol from his bag and kept it among us.
 One of my friends asked him why he did this without everyone's permission.
 Because you know most of them are educated people, and they may not like it, even in their home or society.
 We left the group with some friends and went home.
-What happened after that, we don't know?
+What happened after that, we don't know.
 But I want to say one thing about that situation, that the person who brought the alcohol, it was normal for him.
-The next day, I called him again and started talking about what had happened yesterday.
+The next day, I called him again and started talking about what had happened the day before.
 I explained to him nicely to quit drinking alcohol and also told him the consequences of it.
 After a day or two, he stopped drinking, then started again, and then I explained to him.
-This time he told me, "I am drinking with my money, not yours."
+This time, he told me, "I am drinking with my money, not yours."
 Six months later, he got married and started living separately with his new wife.
 He started drinking again and quarrelled with his wife; sometimes he would reach home late at night.
 His wife was upset.
 She complained to his parents and went home after eight months.
 Relationship is important; substance abuse breaks the relationship and becomes the reason for separation.
 This is one incident which I had mentioned, you know, substance abuse and its consequences, after taking the wine.
 Now, how to save the youth from substance abuse?

 A holistic and sensitive approach is needed to save the youth from the clutches of addiction, which includes education, can make them acceptable person in society.
 Education helps to stand and think positively, and education makes them conscious of substance abuse.
 The education makes a responsible and accountable of family and society.
 Education gives a sense of behaviour and teaches respect for others.
 Substance abuse sometimes leads to the wrong way, after drinking become cruel to their parents or friends.
 Substance abuse person have no aim, no clear vision in their lives, and their family become frustrated.
 And slowly their sympathy will extend to him and others.
 No respect to women, wholesome words come from his mouth, because they have ended his sense.
 As we are responsible men, we need to explain this kind of person.
 So that we can save the next generation from substance abuse.